honnnei/Project-1-futureproof-blog/README.md

 - mapping the post array, then fetching giffy if necessary, then runnig the post display functions that map the comments array
 - obtaining the giphy url - we fixed it with adding an additional .then
 - getting the function with the emoji counter to work so that it counts each individual emoji separately
+- Finding a suitable service to host our website.
+And formatting our code so that it could be run online.

 # What we struggled with:
 - Storing the emoji reactions
+- Displaying posts in chronological order.
+Instead posts are displayed as their image is loaded.